 The council meets regularly to project and plan the resources required to sustain and grow the mission, goals and ministries of our parish.
 In addition to monitoring the budget and financial performance of church, school, catechesis and auxiliary programs, council members direct the communication of financial activities to the parish, including periodic reports published in our bulletin.

 The council is a consultative body that operates following the official guidelines set forth by the Financial Services department of Archdiocese of Chicago, and ensures the parish operates in compliance with Archdiocesan Best Practices for Internal Controls.
-Per these guidelines, council meetings are not open to the public however parishioners are encouraged to submit questions or comments to the council via its chairperson or to the pastor, Father James Wallace, or the director of operations, Jeanne Anderson.
+Per these guidelines, council meetings are not open to the public however parishioners are encouraged to submit questions or comments to the council via its chairperson or to the pastor, Father James Wallace, or the business manager, Ray Balcarcel.
 The council will officially address and respond to the questions as appropriate.

 Reporting Suspicions of Financial Misconduct